 Haut Brion/La Mission Haut Brion

-2014 reds here remind a big deal of 2008 vintage, while the whites are imho much better than in 2011/2013 vintage.
+2014 reds here remind a big deal of the 2008 vintage, while the whites are, imho much better than in the 2011/2013 vintage.

 2014 La Mission had aromatic cherries, excellent acidity, striking elegance, sophisticated touch, and velvety texture.
 Great complexity and a long finish.
 Beauty wine.
 95p.

-2014 Haut Brion was similar to 2014 LMHB but with fatter tannin and with a slightly longer finish.
+2014 Haut Brion was similar to 2014 LMHB but with fatter tannin and a slightly longer finish.
 95+p.

 Second wine of Haut Brion, 2014 Le Clarence de HB - more acidity than La Chapelle de LMHB, otherwise the same style.
 89p.